globalseismology/avni/docs/getting-started/index.rst

 =======

-For general questions about the project, its applications, or about software usage, please create a discussion in |discuss|
-where the community can collectively address your questions.
+For general questions about the project, its applications, or about software usage, please create a discussion in `AVNI Forum`_ where the community can collectively address your questions.
 You are also send one of the developers an email.
 The project support team can be reached at `avni@globalseismology.org`_.